 - 3. Offeror must submit the Budget proposal in a separate sealed envelope (1 original and 4 copies) at the same time the proposal is submitted.
 Envelope must be sealed and marked on the face with the name and address of the offeror, the proposal number and the time and date of submission. - 4.
 No facsimile or emailed proposals will be accepted. - 5.
 Proposals may be hand-carried and received at the GBHWC on or before the deadline date and time. - 6.
-Questions regarding this RFP should be written and addressed to the GBHWC Director through U.S. Mail, hand-delivery or facsimile (671-649-6948) by Wednesday, 06/26/2019.
-All correspondence will be recorded, considered confidential and timely responded to in the form of an answer or amendment, whichever is applicable in accordance with Guam Procurement Regulations.
-Electronic mail (email) is not acceptable. - 7.
+Questions regarding this RFP should be written and addressed to the GBHWC Director through U.S. Mail, hand-delivery. facsimile (671-649-6948) or emailed to marilyn.aflague@gbhwc.guam.gov by Friday, July 2, 2021.
+All correspondence will be recorded, considered confidential and timely responded to in the form of an answer or amendment, whichever is applicable in accordance with Guam Procurement Regulations. - 7.
 Proposals received through the mail will not be accepted if such mail is received at the address showing after the submission date and time. - 8.
-Under no circumstances will the GBHWC accept a late proposal.
+Under no circumstances will the GBHWC accept a late proposal unless GBHWC is closed by shutdown, local emergency or natural disaster. - 9.
 Proposals will be considered only from such offerors who, in the opinion of the GBHWC, can show evidence of their ability, experience, equipment and facilities to render satisfactory service, and are not currently debarred or suspended by federal or local government.